SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 1. From the **Terminal** select **dotnet** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.

 ### Task 4: Build Docker Images for the Recommendation service

+In this lab, you will build Docker images for the Recommendation service by creating a Dockerfile and using it to package the application for consistent deployment.

 1. Open the **Docker** Application from the Lab VM desktop by double-clicking on it.